MarkPflug/Sylvan/docs/Csv/Sylvan.Data.Csv.md

 _Overlarge Records_

 CsvDataReader will fail to parse data if a record doesn't fit entirely within the internal buffer.
-The buffer size can be configured however, so unusually large records can be accomodated by providing a larger buffer.
+The buffer size can be configured however, so unusually large records can be accommodated by providing a larger buffer.

 _Missing Fields_